Consumer medicine information

 Cutaneous neoplasms.

 In study A2304, the incidence of basal cell carcinoma (BCC) was 1.1% in Mayzent-treated patients and 1.3% in patients receiving placebo.
 For squamous cell carcinoma (SCC), the incidence in study A2304 was the same for Mayzent-treated patients and placebo (0.2%).
 However, additional cases of BCC and SCC in Mayzent-treated patients have been reported with longer exposure (see Section 4.8 Adverse Effects (Undesirable Effects)).
-Cases of other skin malignancies, including melanoma, have also been reported in patients treated with Mayzent and in patients on another S1P modulator.
+Cases of other skin malignancies, including melanoma, have also been reported in patients treated with Mayzent and in patients treated with other S1P receptor modulators (see Section 4.8 Adverse Effects (Undesirable Effects)).

 Periodic skin examination is recommended for all patients, particularly those with risk factors for skin cancer and patients with suspicious skin lesions.
 Patients should be advised to report any suspicious skin lesions to their physician for prompt evaluation.
 Patients treated with Mayzent should be cautioned against exposure to sunlight without protection.
 These patients should not receive concomitant phototherapy with UV-B radiation or PUVA-photochemotherapy.